SPineco/Skin-Cancer-ML-Prediction/README.md

 | Neural Network                   | 90.58%   | 0.00%  |
 | Decision Tree with custom scorer | 61.29%   | 86.02% |
 | XgBoost                          | 65.40%   | 82.49% |

+The neural network achieved high accuracy but completely failed to detect positive cancer cases.
+Due to the dataset being skewed against the positive cases, the model just predicted that no one had cancer.
+This result highlights how accuracy alone can be misleading in imbalanced classification problems.

 As you can see via the table, the highest recal generated was by the Grid Search Decision Tree and the Decision Tree with the custom scorer.
 The model recommeded for deployment is the Grid Search Decision Tree, as it has both high recall and is cross validated.
 The following confusion matrix was created to showcase the number of cases the model correctly and incorrectly predicts: